-According to Naureckas, Erie has worked this process out well through attention to the workflow.
+According to Naureckas, Erie developed an effective process through attention to the workflow.
 Currently, if a patient presents with a problem that is clearly mental health related, she converts it to a behavioral health visit and brings in the BHC to intervene.
 Then she feels comfortable moving on to the next patient on her schedule.
 Naureckas stressed that from her perspective a key benefit of H3 for medical providers is their increased confidence that they can take care of the whole child.